Connecticut's Spring Blossom Finder Last Updated 2/20

 The John Scheepers Company of Bantam, Connecticut has been an international leader in importing tulip bulbs for almost 100 years.
 In Hartford’s Elizabeth Park, it's not all about the roses.
 Tulips first made an appearance in 1911, and 11,000 tulip bulbs are planted there every October.
 And Bridgeport’s Colorblends House & Garden puts on a great show with over 40,000 bulbs coming up through April and May.
 When you see them, you can understand why tulips used to be more valuable than gold!

 Connecticut Springs to Life!

 It’s not just flowers that are springing to life in Connecticut right now.
-Don’t forget a visit to one of the amazing nature centers and arboretums throughout the state, such as Madison’s Meigs Point Nature Center, Connecticut College Arboretum in New London and Palmer Arboretum in Woodstock, or the Ansonia Nature Center.
+Don’t forget a visit to one of the amazing nature centers and arboretums throughout the state, such as Madison’s Meigs Point Nature Center, Connecticut College Arboretum in New London, Palmer Arboretum in Woodstock, and the Ansonia Nature Center, or New Canaan Nature Center.